To all valued members and Bibbulmun Track hiking community,

 If you are heading out onto the Track please observe the following:

-- The 4m2 per person rule still applies inside the shelter.
+- The 2m2 per person rule applies inside the shelter from June 6th.
 This means there is a limit on how many people can be inside a shelter at any one time (including for meal preparation) and, as always, you should take a tent as there is no guarantee of a spot.

 - While it is a good idea to take your tent, most campsites on the Bibbulmun Track only have 3 to 8 tent sites and making new sites only damages our beloved Bibbulmun Track.